Jacks-01/Jacks-01/README.md

 <p> I'm a student at DeltaV Code School in Cedar Rapids, IA.
 I've been learning full stack development since Feburary 2022.
 I love learning new technologies and I am passionate about using software to make a difference in peoples lives.</p>

-- 💻 I'm currently creating apps with React / Next.
+- 💻 I'm currently creating apps with React, I also do game development as a hobby!
 - 😄 Pronouns: He/Him
-- 🎮 Gaming is what first got me interested into software development!
+- 🎮 Gaming is what first got me interested into software development
-- 🖌️ I like working with UI/UX design the most, but I also really enjoy databases!
 - 📆 In the future I would like to learn C#, .NET, and Python.
 - 🐱 I have 3 kitties<br><br><br>